Nayland: History

-Nayland village and the adjoining rural hamlet of Wissington (these days usually called 'Wiston'), were originally two separate parishes; in 1883 they were united into one civil parish, Nayland-with-Wissington, although the two ecclesiastical parishes remain separate.
+Nayland village and the adjoining rural hamlet of Wissington (these days usually called 'Wiston'), were originally two separate parishes; on 25 March 1884 they were united into one civil parish, Nayland-with-Wissington, although the two ecclesiastical parishes remain separate.
+In 1881 the civil parish had a population of 901.

 Nayland and Wiston lie on the northern bank of the River Stour, which divides Essex and Suffolk.
 Originally they were two different parishes with different histories.
 The name Nayland means an island, and the village developed on the higher ground amidst the lower river flood plain.
 It provided a good place for both a safe crossing of the river and an early manorial centre, probably a wooden castle.
 These advantages brought a market by 1227 and, by the late Middle Ages, it was a successful small town.
 The owners of the manor moved away and the little town was ruled by its cloth merchants, many of whom were very well off by the standards of the day.
 They were surpassed in wealth only by the merchants of Lavenham and Long Melford.
 They built fine Tudor houses and a fine church and the prosperity continued into the beginning of the seventeenth century.
 From then on the cloth trade began to move away, and although other trades like leather and soap manufacture developed, Nayland came to rely mainly on being a centre of commerce for the surrounding countryside.
 During the eighteenth and nineteenth centuries the village drifted gently on, a relative backwater.
 The navigation on the river opened up but it did not bring a large increase in trade and the Navigation Company struggled to survive.
 The good result of this period of partial stagnation was that relative poverty prevented the beautiful old houses being knocked down to provide smart new homes and thus Nayland still possesses its Tudor and Stuart streets.